 1911, Dec.
 26. King Johnson, lynched at Brooklyn.

 1917.
 Federal government established Camp Meade (now Fort Meade).

 1922, Oct.
 10. Ku Klux Klan rallied in Annapolis.

 1937.
 St. John's College adopted "great books" curriculum.

 1939.
-Ritchie Highway connected Baltimore and Annapolis.
+Ritchie Highway opened, a scenic route connecting Baltimore and Annapolis.

 1940, April 27.
 First divided highway in Maryland dedicated (MD Route 2 from Annapolis to Baltimore).

 1941.
 Women's Prison of the State of Maryland (now Maryland Correctional Institution for Women) opened at Jessup.

 1943.
 Slot machines allowed by law in Anne Arundel County (Chapter 321, Acts of 1943).

 1944.
 New Baltimore municipal airport in Anne Arundel County recommended by Baltimore mayoral commission.